GreenFrogMCBE/GreenFrogMCBE/README.md

 15. Transfer packet support
 16. Packet API

+## Testing

+1. If you want to test the project manually run `tests-manually.js`
+2. If you are Github workflow or something run `test-auto.js`

 ## Credits

 ```@andriycraft - For creating this software
-@AnyBananaGAME - For creating multilang (#9) also for improving tests and /list
+@AnyBananaGAME - For creating multilang (#9) also for improving tests and /list, making better tests (#70)
 @hvlxh - For creating BasePlugin.js (#20) and fixing langs (#19) and also making logger better (#33) also for disabling workflows for .MD files
 @NhanAZ - For improving code (#4) and sorting lang strings (#22, #23, #24)
 @ATXLtheAxolotl - For adding nodemon script for faster development, tiny cleaning, & fixed weird usage of .prototype  (#44)